FluxMQ

 DLQ Status

-A DLQ handler exists in queue/consumer/dlq.go, but the main delivery path does not automatically move rejected or expired messages into a DLQ yet.
+DLQ support is partial: the main delivery path does not automatically move rejected or expired messages into a DLQ yet.
 Reject currently removes the message from the pending list without pushing it to a DLQ.

 Configuration